catenax-ng/product-item-relationship-service-frontend/docs/architectureDocumentation.md

 ## List of requirements

-The Quality Requirements are defined in the ESLint and Prettier configuration.
-As well as the Sonarcube configuration.

-Overall the code should be as low complexity as possible.
-This is ensured by using smaller functions that are easy to test.
+We are not going to list the requirements here, as they are defined in the configuration files of various tools:

+* Prettier - ensures that the code is formatted consistently
+* ESLint - Ensures that the code follows consistent code conventions
+* Vitest - Is used to test and generate a code coverage report
+* Sonarcube - evaluates and provides a metric of the current state of the code quality.
+(This is centrally configured and defined)

 <br>
 <br>